 Functions: Hours, minutes, seconds, date

-Case material: Stainless steel / Steel with gold-plated bezel
+Case and Crown: Stainless steel / Steel with gold-plated bezel

 Dial: White mother-of-pearl